 A History of Sharky's Ride the Beaches:

 Sharky’s Ride the Beaches supports three charities:

-Team Tony, a local Sarasota based foundation helping, hands on those going though cancer treatment and their families.
+Team Tony, a local Sarasota-based foundation helping, hands-on those going through cancer treatment and their families.

 Friends of the Legacy Trail, dedicated to the maintenance and expansion of Sarasota County’s best cycling asset, the Legacy Trail Park.

 Livestrong Foundation, helping people nationwide finding the resources and strength to fight cancer.

 2019 Ride the Beaches hosted 1,300 cyclists and raised $42,000 for charity.
 In our past 17 years Ride the Beaches has donated $334,000 to charity.
 The owners and employees of Sharky’s as well as community members donate their time to this event.
 Every penny over cost is donated.